movementlabsxyz/MIP/MIP/mip-37/README.md

 #### SuperBlock

 The Postconfirmation protocol is unlikely to attest to each individual L2Block.
-L2Blocks may be produced at higher frequency than L1Blocks or the cost of Postconfirmation is high leading to low frequency commitment.
-Therefore, after a defined number of L2blocks (or L1Blocks, if this is preferred), validators calculate the next (deterministic) superBlock and commit to it in the L1 contract.
-The L1 contract will verify if >2/3 of the validators have attested at a given superBlock height to a superBlock.
+L2Blocks may be produced at higher frequency than L1Blocks or the cost of Postconfirmation is high, thus leading to low frequency commitments.
+Therefore, after a defined number of L2blocks, validators calculate the next (deterministic) superBlock and commit to it in the L1 contract.
+The L1 contract will verify (triggered by the acceptor) if >2/3 of the validators have attested at a given superBlock height to a superBlock.
 Each incremental hight increase may be considered a round.

 #### Commitment